robcarver17/skipperman/docs/main-menu.md

 **Never use the 'Back' button on your browser** Instead, use the relevant buttons on the navigation bar:

 - Main menu - return to the main menu.
 Only available in the first 'level' of a menu option.
+- Cancel - return to the previous page without saving any of the most recent changes made in text boxes or dropdowns.
 - Back - return to the previous page.
 Only available on pages when no editing can be done.
-- Cancel - return to the previous page without saving any of the most recent changes made.

 The way that edits are made and saved can be slightly confusing.
 Where you have to type something, or enter a value in a dropdown menu, then you will need to click a save button or the changes won't be saved.
 But where edits are made using buttons, then they are saved immediately (and any text entry or dropdown changes will be ignored).
 There is no 'undo' and subsequently pressing 'cancel' won't undo the edit.
 For simplicity, get in the habit of pressing save after typing or selecting anything.